 Preparing your child for adulthood begins long before job skills training or learning to balance a checkbook.
-There is no recipe or how-to manual to give you all the answers for your unique child, but the seeds of preparation lie in just that– he special abilities, strengths, interests and motivations that every child has.
-The most important brick in your child’s road to adulthood is recognizing those special components and using them to develop your parent-child relationship in a way that gives him both roots and wings.
-Roots—knowing that he belongs, is connected to others, is valued and capable and needed.
+There is no recipe or how-to manual to give you all the answers for your unique child, but the seeds of preparation lie in just that: the special abilities, strengths, interests and motivations every child has.
+The most important brick in your child’s road to adulthood is recognizing those components and using them to develop your parent-child relationship in a way that gives him both roots and wings.
+Roots—knowing that he belongs and is connected to others, and that others value and need him and see him as capable.
 Wings—knowing that he has the inner resources to learn and do and, with practice and patience, succeed.

 Today is a great day to start that adventure.
 Here are some do’s and don’ts to watch for along the way: